 Withdrawal Restrictions, Required Minimum Distributions

-When you reach the age of 72 (70-1/2 if you were that age before January 1, 2020), you are subject to mandatory withdrawals from Traditional IRAs.
+When you reach the age of 72 (73 starting in 2023; 70-1/2 if you were that age before January 1, 2020), you are subject to mandatory withdrawals from Traditional IRAs.
 Required Minimum Distributions (RMDs) are calculated based on your life expectancy and may increase your taxable income in the year of withdrawal.

-Your first RMD is due on April 1, after the year you turn 72.
+Your first RMD is due on April 1, the year after you reach the appropriate age.
 As stated above, if you withdraw funds before the age of 59-1/2, you will pay income tax on that amount plus a 10% early withdrawal penalty.
 There are exceptions, however; if you are experiencing medical hardship, have lost a job, or are facing other circumstances, you may be eligible for a waiver of these fees.